aaa-blog/aaa-blog.github.io/_posts/2023-07-27-striking-the-right-balance.md

 ##### Impact of AI :

 Embracing AI and technological advancement offers a plethora of benefits.
-Some examples include increased efficiency, improved healthcare, better education, economic growth and many more areas it things to come.
+Some examples include increased efficiency, improved healthcare, better education, economic growth and many more areas to come.
 AI has made significant advancements in various areas in last few years & pace is astonishing.

 Although, in real life this rapid technological advancement has made quite a lot of collateral damage.
 As Cathy O'Neil has detailed in her book, "Weapons of Math Destructions", these advancements can perpetuate inequality, reinforce biases, and harm individuals.
 AI models & advance algorithms have 3 main characteristics -